seahow-uk/aws-admin-scripts/README.md

 al2-desktop-installer.sh
 --------------------
-installs and configures MATE + VNC (plus all desktop utilities) for an EC2 instance running Amazon Linux 2 (only)
+installs and configures MATE + VNC (plus all desktop utilities) for an EC2 instance running Amazon Linux 2 (will fail on other distros)

 ![image](https://user-images.githubusercontent.com/112027478/204065554-7a3b5585-87b0-4562-8c7a-c28dd8ca0ab0.png)